 If you are a member of the organization:

-If you are a member of the organization you will need to send a request to the owner of the organization to grant permissions to Flow.
-Requesting permissions will happen in step 2 below.
+If you are a member of the organization, send a request to the owner of the organization to grant permissions to Flow.

 Granting organizational access